 Irish holidaymakers are leaving themselves exposed by travelling without travel insurance or the inadequate level of cover in place.
 Many holidaymakers are purchasing their travel insurance based on the cheapest price obtainable and do not take the time to check what is covered under the terms of their policy.

 Planning for holidays can be an expensive time so it’s understandable that travellers are often reluctant to spend more on travel insurance after paying for a holiday.
 Travel insurance is often seen as an additional option instead of a necessity.
 As a result, the number of people searching for ‘cheap travel insurance’ has remained high in recent years.
 But the cheapest option isn’t always the best option.
 While price isn’t always an indicator of quality, it is important that you check the level of cover before you purchase instead of just comparing prices.

-Medical fees abroad can cost up to €1,000 per day in some countries so don’t wait until its too late to appreciate how you can benefit from travel insurance.
+Medical fees abroad can cost up to €1,000 per day in some countries so don’t wait until it’s too late to appreciate how you can benefit from travel insurance.
 But it doesn’t only benefit you when you’re abroad.
 The sooner you purchase your travel insurance the better.
-That way, you’re not only covered for when you’re abroad, but you’re also protected before you go if you flights are cancelled or there is a problem with you accommodation.
+That way, you’re not only covered for when you’re abroad but you’re also protected before you go if your flights are cancelled or there is a problem with your accommodation.

 Are You Under-Insured?